AY2223S1-CS2103T-W10-4/tp/docs/team/hojunhao2000.md

 title: Ho Jun Hao's Project Portfolio Page
 ---

-### Project: ModtRekt
+### Project: modtrekt

-ModtRekt - is a desktop app for undergraduates of NUS to manage their modules and tasks.
+modtrekt - is a desktop app for undergraduates of NUS to manage their modules and tasks.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 Given below are my contributions to the project.